Medical Cannabis Information for Public Safety Professionals

 Part 1100 of chapter 4770 covers transportation from manufacturers to dispensaries.

-In addition to specific chain of custody and shipping paperwork that must be with the product at all times, the product must be packaged in tamper-evident containers.
+A medical cannabis manufacturer may transport medical cannabis only to a distribution facility, an independent lab for testing, or to a waste-to-energy facility.
+In addition to specific chain of custody and shipping paperwork that must be with the product at all times, the product must be transported in tamper-evident containers.
 Rules also require that the product must be transferred so that it is not visible or recognizable from outside the transporting vehicle.
-The product must be transferred with a two person crew unless it is going to a third-party testing lab, and the vehicle may never be left unattended while containing product.
+The product must be transferred with a two person crew unless it is going to a third-party testing lab, carrying only hemp products, or for the purpose of disposal – then one person is sufficient.
+The vehicle may never be left unattended while containing product.
 Crews transporting the product must also document the reason, duration, location and activities performed at all stops between the planned destinations called out in the above paperwork.

 Identification/verification of employees during transport